Saturday sessions offers eight weeks of tuition, teaching a new skill each week, with time to practice and review.

 Take a look at what some of our students have done since joining the course:

-We are not a conventional school or eduction practice.
-All of our "tutors" are current industry professionals that we freelance for the day to teach students new skills.
+All of our tutors are current industry professionals that we freelance for the day to teach students new skills.
 This allows us to teach you current industry practices on current industry standard equipment.

 We believe in "learning by doing" in our teaching methods so we follow a very practical approach to learn new skills.